zellux/zellux.github.com/source/_posts/2012-08-17-order-of-different-formats-in-response-to-does-matter.markdown

 ---
 layout: post
-title: "Order of different formats in response_to does matter"
+title: "Order of Formats in response_to Does Matter"
 date: 2012-08-17 19:48
 comments: true
 categories: [Rails]
 ---

-For example, the following code snippet works well for most browsers:
+The following code snippet works well for most browsers:

 {% codeblock lang:ruby %}
 respond_to do |format|